Shinoow/AbyssalCraft/README.md

 ### Integrations

 If you are looking into developing AbyssalCraft Add-ons (eventhough the API isn't complete), or just want to integrate it into your mod, check the "dev" branch for compiled mod jars that can be imported into your workspace.
+It is, of course, also possible to only use the API by itself, in which case you can download the API alone from the "dev" branch, then just extract the contents of the zip file into src/api/java.